DamoM73/space-rescue-tutorials/04_welcome.md

 ## Completed file states

-Below are all the files we used in this lesson in their finished state.
+Below are all the files we used in this lesson in their finished state. **Use this to check if your code is correct**.

 ### `GameFrame\Globals.py`